-It’s important to note, though, that this is not a heavy-duty sewing machine, meaning you’ll be unable to repeatedly sew several layers of thick material.
+It’s important to note, though, that this is not a heavy-duty sewing machine, meaning you’ll be unable to sew several layers of thick material repeatedly.
 Check out the Brother ST150HDH if you want your first sewing machine to be heavy-duty.

 See Brother XM2701 sewing machine review for more specifics and features!

 |750 stitches per min (spm)

-I was a loyal user of the Brother CS6000i computerized sewing machine for over five years.
-It was first replaced by the Brother CS7000i and then the Brother CS7000X sewing machine, which I’ve had for several months.
+I was loyal to the Brother CS6000i computerized sewing machine for over five years.
+It was first replaced by the Brother CS7000i and then the Brother CS7000X sewing machine, which I’ve had for over a year.

 They’re a lot of machine for a beginner who’s only looking to do the most basic of tasks, though.

 Because the CS7000X is computerized, it has several nice features for ease of use that mechanical sewing machines do not:

-1. You have the option of sewing with buttons and a speed slider rather than a temperamental foot pedal.
+1. You can sew with buttons and a speed slider rather than a temperamental foot pedal.
 (This was my #1 pro for picking a computerized sewing machine.)

 2. When the sewing machine runs into a problem, it displays an error code on the LCD display.
 This helps a lot with troubleshooting!

 3. The LCD display also displays a letter corresponding to the correct presser foot for your stitch selection.
 With ten presser feet to choose from, this is SO helpful.

 4. Stitch length and width are adjusted easily with buttons, allowing for more precision and options than a mechanical sewing machine.

 Furthermore, the Brother CS7000X sewing machine includes a detachable, wide table.
 This is especially helpful for holding quilts and larger projects like dresses and costumes.